 Sgt.
 Kitelinger Chosen as Second BCMC Build Recipient

-Originally published by the following source: BCMC Build — November 9, 2015
+Originally published by: BCMC Build — November 9, 2015

 The following article was produced and published by the source linked to above, who is solely responsible for its content.
 SBC Magazine is publishing this story to raise awareness of information publicly available online and does not verify the accuracy of the author’s claims.
 As a consequence, SBC cannot vouch for the validity of any facts, claims or opinions made in the article.